-For the next few weeks, you will often be presented with temptations in the form of sugary cookies, cakes, pies, candy, and other holiday treats, not to mention alchol.
-"By starting the South Beach Diet on Phase 2, you can allow yourself occasional indulgences, such as enjoying a glass or two of wine (or another South Beach Diet–friendly cocktail) with a meal.
+For the next few weeks, you will often be presented with temptations in the form of sugary cookies, cakes, pies, candy, and other holiday treats, not to mention alcohol.
+"By starting the South Beach Diet on Phase 2, you can allow yourself occasional indulgences, such as enjoying a glass or two of wine (or another South Beach Diet–friendly cocktail).
 And you’ll also be able to eat the nutrient-dense, fiber-rich fruits and whole grains that are part of so many holiday meals," explains Dr. Agatston.
 "Then, once the New Year comes, if necessary you can restart the diet with Phase 1, which is particularly good for people who have a lot of weight to lose or who are experiencing cravings.
 Or, you can remain on Phase 2, where you will continue to lose weight gradually."

 Looking for support during the holidays?
 Check out our Holiday Survival Challenge in the Message Boards to learn tips and tricks on how our members enjoy the holidays while keeping their goals in mind.
 Not a member?
 Sign up today!
 Remember the South Beach Diet is about living well.
 As you get together with family and friends to celebrate the holidays, relax, have a good time, and enjoy preparing and sharing delicious and nutritious meals.